-There are no National Cycle Network (NCN) routes (OS Maps), walking routes listed on WalkHighlands (WalkHighlands), local footpaths or other community facilities within the scheme.
-There are multiple Core Paths (Scotland's Environment) within 300m of the scheme extents, with Core Paths A82 to Torvean Quarry (ID 3231) and Caledonian Canal to West Lodge by Torvean Quarry (ID 3079) connecting to the A82 within the scheme extents.
+There are no National Cycle Network (NCN) routes (OS Maps), walking routes listed on WalkHighlands (WalkHighlands), core paths (Scotland's Environment) or other community facilities within the scheme extents.

-The nearest traffic count point (ID 80381) on the A82 is located approximately 2.3km northeast of the scheme (Road traffic statistics).
-Vehicle count data taken from this point in 2020 shows an Average Annual Daily Traffic (AADT) count of 7615 motor vehicles, of which 219 were heavy goods vehicles.
-It should be noted that, due to the Covid-19 pandemic, the AADT count was lower in 2020 than in 2019.
-In 2019, the AADT was 1,0938 of which 272 were heavy goods vehicles.
+The nearest traffic count point (ID: 20726) on the A9 is located approximately 8.5km north west of the scheme (Road traffic statistics).
+Vehicle count data taken from this point in 2021 shows an Average Annual Daily Flow (AADF) of 8872 motor vehicles, of which 918 were heavy goods vehicles.